violapterin/dotfiles/notes/Managing_LaTeX_packages_and_fonts.md

 * Times / `times` / `ptm`
 * Utopia / `utopia` / `put`

-## Engines `pdftex`, `xetex`, and `luatex`, and their Chinese compatibility

-The original `pdftex` does not support UTF-8 characters (such as umlauts, Chinese, and other non-Latin languages), but both `xetex` and `luatex` do.
-Here `xetex` is an extension to the original `tex` engine, while `luatex` is a new implementation of TeX written in Lua.
-When symbolic links `pdflatex`, `xelatex`, and `lualatex` are called respectively, they call `pdftex`, `xetex`, and `luatex` respectively and load LaTeX libraries (packages).
+## CJK compatibility of Various Engines

-To type CJK characters, the package `xeCJK` is generally recommended for `xetex`, and the package `luaxexja` for `luatex`.
+To type CJK (Chinese, Japanese, or Korean) characters, the package `xeCJK` is generally recommended for `xetex`, and the package `luaxexja` for `luatex`.
 It is said that `xeCJK` supports Chinese typesetting well, but is poor in rendering Japanese and Korean.
 And some claim that, while `luaxexja` is designed by a Japanese team, the output for Chinese is somewhat unconventional.
 I have not tried it.

 As I tried, `pdflatex` is the fastest, `xelatex` usually slower, and `lualatex` often incredibly slow.
 Furthermore, the principle of least complexity dictates that I use `pdflatex` whenever possible.
 Thus I use `pdflatex` when working on a purely-Latin source.
 Only if there are Chinese or other UTF-8 characters, shall I use `xelatex`.